IBM-Cloud/iot-sensor-tag/subscribe/README.md

 To deploy the code to Bluemix you will need to have an internet of things service within the space you are deploying the application called iot-sensor-tag.
 This should have been done in the Prerequisites section.

 Now from within the subscribe directory deploy the application using the provided manifest.
+Then from
-You will want to change the name of the application in the manifest before deploying to avoid any conflicts.
-Then from within the subscribe directory run the following command.
+within the subscribe directory run the following command.

     $ cf push